 The best retro game consoles

-Forget about the best modern game consoles, the beauty of the best retro game consoles is how they offer an accessible way to play some of the most classic games ever made.
+The best retro game consoles offer an accessible way to play some of the most iconic games ever made.
 Whether you prefer to play handheld or hooked up to a TV, these modern replicas can do it all.
 Enjoy remasters of old games, as well as perfectly executed emulation.
 Best of all, some of these retro consoles are designed as mini recreations of the original bulky consoles, and come with pre-installed games, plus the option to download games or plug-in cartridges.

-I've included a mix of new consoles designed for retro gaming, as well as mini-console replicas from yesteryear in this guide.
+I've been writing about video games since the 90s, when I worked on PlayStation magazines, and in this guide you can find my picks of new retro game consoles as well as mini-console replicas from yesteryear.
 My top pick is the Evercade EXP-R which plays collections of classic games, new indie games in a retro style, and makes use of modern display tech to deliver a wonderful handheld experience.
-Another top choice is the budget handheld Super Pocket at No.2 (there are two new editions with Technos and Atari pre-loaded games coming in October).
+Another top choice is the budget handheld Super Pocket at No.2, which is excellent value for money and the newly released Alpha Bartop arcade at No.5.

-There's also the upcoming ZX Spectrum releasing in November, a replica keyboard with 48 built-in titles including Manic Miner and The Hobbit.
+There's also the recently released ZX Spectrum for UK readers only, a replica keyboard with 48 built-in titles including Manic Miner and The Hobbit.
 Prefer to stick with next-gen consoles?
 The Antstream Arcade game collection is available on Sony's PlayStation 5 and the Xbox Series X/S offering 1,300 retro games via a 12-month subscription.
 But for that true nostalgia hit, take a look at our picks of the best retro game consoles below.

 The Quick List